John Elkington is a bestselling author, serial entrepreneur and leading figure in the wold of corporate social responsibility (CSR).

 To show how we can make capitalism work, Elkington – the man known as the ‘Godfather of Sustainability’ – has written Green Swans.
 The book presents solutions for how we can transform global systems to make them better serve the needs of people and the planet.

 These Green Swans are designed to ‘deliver exponential progress in the form of economic, social, and environmental wealth creation’.
-To learn more about how we can move decisively in this direction, I am delighted to welcome John on to the show.
+To learn more about how we can move decisively in this direction, catch up with the show now.